Bramble (graph theory)

 In graph theory, a bramble for an undirected graph G is a family of connected subgraphs of G that all touch each other: for every pair of disjoint subgraphs, there must exist an edge in G that has one endpoint in each subgraph.
 The order of a bramble is the smallest size of a hitting set, a set of vertices of G that has a nonempty intersection with each of the subgraphs.
 Brambles may be used to characterize the treewidth of G.

 Treewidth and havens

 A haven of order k in a graph G is a function β that maps each set X of fewer than k vertices to a connected component of G − X, in such a way that every two subsets β(X) and β(Y) touch each other.
 Thus, the set of images of β forms a bramble in G, with order k.
 Conversely, every bramble may be used to determine a haven: for each set X of size smaller than the order of the bramble, there is a unique connected component β(X) that contains all of the subgraphs in the bramble that are disjoint from X.

-As Seymour and Thomas showed, the order of a bramble (or equivalently, of a haven) characterizes treewidth: a graph has a bramble of order k if and only if it has treewidth at least k − 1.
+Seymour and Thomas proved that the order of a bramble (or equivalently, of a haven) characterizes treewidth: if k is the largest possible order among all brambles of a graph, then the graph has treewidth k − 1.
+In particular, if k is the order of some bramble, then the treewidth is at least k − 1.